-When I'm speaking to people about the Washtenaw County murders, I am usually asked, "Have you been in contact with any of John Norman Collins family?"
-My answer is always the same, "I've made several attempts without success."
+When I speak to people about the Washtenaw County murders of the late 1960s, I am usually asked, "Have you been in contact with any of John Norman Collins's family?"
+My answer is always, "I've made several attempts without success."

 JNC's older brother and his late sister were steadfast in their silence about their notorious younger brother.
-Neither of John's siblings bear any responsibility for what their brother did; regardless, they both have paid a heavy personal price and are victims of the collateral damage from the very public and notorious court case.
-They chose not to comment, and that was well within their rights.
+Neither of John's siblings bear any responsibility for what their brother did; regardless, they both paid a heavy personal price and are victims of the collateral damage from the very public and court case.
+They chose not to comment--well within their rights.

-"I normally would never get involved, however, after reading your blog post (Treading on the Grief of Others in the John Norman Collins Case), I do agree that a debt is owed to history that must be paid.
+"I normally would never get involved, however, after reading your blog post--Treading on the Grief of Others in the John Norman Collins Case--I agree a debt is owed to history that must be paid.

-This was almost too good to be true.
 John Philip Chapman appeared exactly when we needed him most.
-My researcher and I had been working for three years to get someone from the Collins family to speak with us about John's childhood and early family history.
+My researcher Ryan M. Place and I had worked for three years to get someone from the Collins family to speak with us about John's early family history.

 |Richard Chapman in 1944 on motorcycle seen with his friend Fred Higgins who saved his life.|

-As Ryan and I were getting ready to return to the states, John Philip asked if we would be interested in receiving some of his cousin's prison letters.
-Chapman had noticed a change in tone and intensity in the letters lately, and he wanted us to take a look at some of them.
-We couldn't believe our good fortune - again!
-Then, John Philip volunteered something unexpected.
-He offered to see what other information he could find out for us from his cousin about his crimes.
-Without JNC's knowledge, over the next four months we received a total of nine prison letters and a half-dozen emails from Collins to his cousin.
+John Philip Chapman asked if I would be interested in receiving some of his cousin's prison letters.
+Chapman had noticed a change in tone and intensity in the letters of late, and he wanted me to look at them.
+Then, Chapman volunteered something unexpected.
+He offered to see what other information he could find out from his cousin about his crimes.

-But both JNC's father and his uncle refused to offer Canadian sponsorship to him after being contacted by authorities on both sides of the Detroit River informing them of the details of John's crimes.
-The Michigan Department of Corrections summarily revoked Collins' application for an international prisoner exchange.
+But both JNC's father and his uncle refused to offer their sponsorship to Collins after being contacted by authorities on both sides of the Detroit River informing them of the particulars of Collins's crimes.
+When the Detroit Free Press ran an article about the possible transfer acting on a tip from a Marquette prison inmate, the Michigan Department of Corrections summarily revoked Collins's application for the international prisoner exchange.

 Link to the above mentioned blog post: